prince-makavana/interview-theory-new/General-Interview-Questions.md

 11. # What is hoisting?
 ANS.
 In JavaScript, hoisting refers to the built-in behavior of the language through which declarations of functions, variables, and classes are moved to the top of their scope – all before code execution

+Variables declared with var are hoisted but are initialized as undefined until the line of code where the assignment occurs.

-12. How to avoid hoisting?
+12. # How to avoid hoisting?
 ANS. declares all variables at the beginning of the scope

 13. # Is nodejs single threaded?